plugwise/plugwise-beta/README.md

 ## When installed

+For each Plugwise Smile (i.e. gateway) you have add an integration.
+For instance if you have an Adam and a Smile P1, you have to add them individually.

  - [ ] In Home Assitant click on `Configuration`
  - [ ] Click on `Integrations`
  - [ ] Hit the `+` button in the corner